StamusNetworks/suricata-4-analysts/source/smb-threat-hunting.rst

 - Likewise

-The implementation and the central internal usage of the protocol by many types of OSes makes it an ideal medium to be used by threat actors for internal/lateral movement.
-Once foothold is established , the actor can utilize build in and default available functionalities.
+The implementation and the central internal usage of the protocol by many types of operating systems makes it an ideal medium to be used by threat actors for internal/lateral movement.
+Once a foothold is established, the actor can utilize built-in and default available functionalities.

 Protocol overview